-Being pregnant means you’re about to get intimately familiar with your lady parts, especially the cervix.
+Being pregnant means you’re about to get intimately familiar with your parts, especially the cervix.
 So get comfy and let’s begin with the basics.

 The mighty cervix